ajpiter/PythonProTips/DeepLearning/README.md

 As shown in the image above from Towards Ai, there are numerous types of nerural networks.
 Below I outline some of the more common models, and their typical use cases.

 ## Dense Network
-- A single input, a single layer, and a single output.
+- [Dense Network, Single Layer](https://github.com/ajpiter/PythonProTips/blob/master/DeepLearning/Dense_Network_Single_Layer.ipynb): A single input, a single layer, and a single output.
 - [Udacity Celcuis to Fahrenheit](https://colab.research.google.com/github/tensorflow/examples/blob/master/courses/udacity_intro_to_tensorflow_for_deep_learning/l02c01_celsius_to_fahrenheit.ipynb)

 ## CNNs Convolutional Neural Networks